sf-wdi-19-20/modules/w11_project_3/README.md

 Make sure it's **something you can accomplish in the limited time we have**, and make sure it's **something that'll be impressive visually**.

 We expect most students will complete this project individually, but pairs may be approved on a case-by-case basis.
-See the planning deliverables section below.
+See the planning deliverables section below for extra planning requirements for pairs.

 ---